-During a GAP Flap, excess fat and skin is harvested from either a patient’s upper or lower buttock region or both (bilateral GAP Flap).
-These are referred to as a Superior Gluteal Artery Perforator (sGAP) Flaps and Inferior Gluteal Artery Perforator Regardless (iGAP) Flaps, respectively.
-However, regardless of the donor site, the incisions can be easily hidden with most underwear and bathing suits.
+During a GAP Flap, excess tissue is taken from a patient’s upper buttock or lower buttock or both (bilateral GAP Flap).2 The upper buttock region is referred to as a Superior Gluteal Artery Perforator Flap (SGAP Flap) and the lower buttock region is referred to as the Inferior Gluteal Artery Perforator Flap (IGAP Flap).

-Most patients have three to four surgical drains placed in their incision sites, depending on whether they had one or both breasts reconstructed.
-Patients often resume normal daily activity 4-6 weeks after their surgery.
-Soreness often subsides after a week, and surgical scars start fading after 3 months and continue to improve up to a year after the reconstruction.
+It’s typical for patients to have several surgical drains placed in their incisions.
+Patients can plan to resume their normal daily routines approximately 3-6 weeks after surgery.
+Discomfort such as pain and tenderness generally subsides after one week, and scars will start to fade after roughly 3 months and continue to improve for up to one year.

 The GAP Flap Benefit